The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Results

+We inject CRs with minimum energy of $100 \; \text{GeV}$, such that we can study gamma-ray energies down to a few $ 10 \; \text{GeV}$.
+The CRs can escape more easily from the regions with lower densities and magnetic-field strengths in the outskirts of the clusters, which decreases the gamma-ray flux.
+In Fig. S4 of the Supplementary Material, we show the gamma-ray flux collected at the edge of individual clusters, produced by CR sources in different locations inside them.
+We find that the flux is one-order of magnitude larger when the source is located in the central region than in the edge of the cluster.
+For this reason, in order to compute the integrated contribution from all clusters in different redshifts below, we consider only the dominant contribution, i.e. from CR sources in the central region of the clusters.

-The high-energy gamma rays produced inside clusters have energies range $10^{9} \lesssim E /\text{eV} \lesssim 5\times 10^{15}$, as shown in Fig.~\ref{fig:ph_offset}, which depicts the flux collected at the edge of clusters with masses $M\sim 10^{15} \; M_{\odot}$ and $10^{14}\; M_{\odot}$.
-The figure also shows the dependence of the photon flux on the position of the CR sources inside the clusters.
-As expected, the photon production is smaller when the source is located farther away from the centre.
-The CRs can escape more easily from the regions with lower densities and magnetic-field strengths in the outskirts of the clusters and thus produce less photons.
-In addition, the figure also shows that massive clusters can produce more photons than lighter ones.
-The mass range of clusters in our background simulation is $10^{12} \lesssim M/M_{\odot} < 5\times 10^{15}$ and clusters with masses $\gtrsim 10^{13} \; M_{\odot}$ barely contribute to the HE gamma-ray flux.
-This occurs due to the lower interaction rate between CRs and the intracluster environment, which is a consequence of the interplay between the Larmor radius, determined by the magnetic field, and the cluster size.
-Also, there are fewer clusters with mass $\gtrsim 10^{15} \; M_{\odot}$, especially at high redshift ($z>1$).
-Therefore, the major contribution to gamma rays flux comes from clusters in the mass range $10^{13} < M/M_{\odot} < 10^{15}$.
+The mass range of clusters in our background simulation is $10^{12} \lesssim M/M_{\odot} < 5\times 10^{15}$ and clusters with masses $\lesssim$ $10^{13} \; M_{\odot}$ barely contribute to the high-energy gamma-ray flux.
+This occurs due to the lower interaction rate between CRs and the intracluster environment, which is a consequence of the interplay between the Larmor radius, determined by the magnetic field, and the cluster size (see Supplementary Material for a detailed discussion).
+Also, massive clusters ($\gtrsim 10^{15} \; M_{\odot}$) exist mostly at low redshifts $z\lesssim 1$, being rare at high redshifts.
+Therefore, the major contribution to the total flux comes from clusters in the mass range $10^{13} \lesssim M/M_{\odot} \lesssim 10^{15}$ (see Fig. S5).
+Fig.~\ref{fig:trajectory} illustrates the propagation of two CRs within a cluster of our background simulation.

-In Figs.~\ref{fig:ph_UDS-SMP} and \ref{fig:ph_BandSensitivity} we present the integrated gamma-ray spectrum from all clusters for $z \leq 5.0$, propagated up to the Earth.
+In Figs.~\ref{fig:ph_UDS-SMP} - \ref{fig:ph_BandSensitivity} we present the integrated gamma-ray spectrum from all clusters for $z \leq 5.0$, propagated up to the Earth.
 The total flux ($\Phi$) was computed as follows: